Five pillars of knowledge management for software engineering

 Organize these offline knowledge repositories into a structured, on-demand library with a “course curriculum”.
 The team can assimilate this knowledge at their own pace, charting a career path for themselves based on their expanded knowledge.

 If properly executed, knowledge management can become one of the greatest assets for banks, ensuring the successful delivery of products and services to their clients.

-Balaji is a senior director with DXC Luxoft India, and heads the Digital Delivery Strategy and Solutions for BCM APAC.
-He has over 21 years’ experience in the IT industry.
-Balaji has driven large-scale technology solutions and transformation initiatives, directly, in Silicon Valley technology companies as well as in services partnership with global financial clients.
-He specializes in large-scale knowledge transitions, transformations, Agile, DevOps, big data and analytics, cloud and program management.
+Balaji is a senior director with Luxoft India.
+He leads engineering process solutions, globally, across lines of business and is responsible for delivery strategy for the APAC region.
+During his 22 years in the IT industry, Balaji has driven large-scale technology solutions and transformation initiatives in Silicon Valley technology companies, as well as service partnerships with global financial clients.
+He has extensive experience in knowledge transitions, transformations, Agile, DevOps, big data and analytics, cloud and program management.